-- 11. Plaintiff DAMIEN CRISP is, and was at all times relevant to this action, a resident of the State and County of New York. - 12.
+- 11. Plaintiff JULIE LAWLER was at all times relevant to this action, a resident of the State of New York and New York County.
+At present she is a resident of the State of Tennessee and Hamilton County. - 12.
 Defendant THE CITY OF NEW YORK ("CITY") is a municipal entity created and authorized under the laws of the State of New York.
 It is authorized by law to maintain a police department which acts as its agent in the area of law enforcement and for which it is ultimately responsible.
 Defendant CITY assumes the risks incidental to the maintenance of a police force and the employment of police officers as said risks attach to the public consumers of the services provided by NYPD. - 13.
 Defendant JOSEPH ESPOSITO is and was at all times the Chief of the NYPD Department and is responsible, in whole and/or in part, for the creation, implementation, promulgation and enforcement of the policies, practices and/or customs complained of herein.
-He is sued in his individual and official capacities. - 14.
-Defendants New York City Police Department INSPECTOR ANTHONY BOLOGNA, and OFFICER JOHN DOE 1 through OFFICER JOHN DOE 42 are and were at all times relevant herein, officers, employees and agents of the NYPD.
+He is sued in his individual and official capacities.

+- 14. Defendants New York City Police Department INSPECTOR ANTHONY BOLOGNA, and OFFICER JOHN DOE 1 through OFFICER JOHN DOE 43 are and were at all times relevant herein, officers, employees and agents of the NYPD.
 The individual defendants are being sued herein in their individual and official capacities. - 15.
 At all times relevant herein, the individual defendants were acting under color of state law in the course and scope of their duties and functions as agents, servants, employees and officers of NYPD, and otherwise performed and engaged in conduct incidental to the performance of their lawful functions in the course of their duties.
-They were acting for and on behalf of the NYPD at all times relevant herein, with the power and authority vested in them as officers, agents and employees of the NYPD and incidental to the lawful pursuit of their duties as officers, employees and agents of the NYPD.

-- 16. The true names and shield numbers of defendants OFFICER JOHN DOE 1 through OFFICER JOHN DOE 421 are not currently known to Mr. CRISP.
+They were acting for and on behalf of the NYPD at all times relevant herein, with the power and authority vested in them as officers, agents and employees of the NYPD and incidental to the lawful pursuit of their duties as officers, employees and agents of the NYPD. - 16.
+The true names and shield numbers of defendants OFFICER JOHN DOE 1 through OFFICER JOHN DOE 43 are not currently known to Ms. LAWLER.
 However, all of said defendants are employees or agents of the NYPD.
 Accordingly, said defendants are entitled to representation in this action by the New York City Law Department ("Law Department") upon their request, pursuant to N.Y.
-G.O.L. § 50-E. The Law Department, then, is hereby put on notice (a) that Mr. CRISP intends to name said officers as defendants in an amended pleading once their true names and shield numbers become known to Mr. CRISP and (b) that the Law Department should immediately begin preparing their defense in this action. - 17.
-Defendants' acts hereafter complained of were carried out intentionally, recklessly, with malice and gross disregard for Mr. CRISP's rights. - 18.
-At all relevant times, the defendants were engaged in a joint venture, assisting each other in performing the various actions described herein and lending their physical presence and support and the authority of their offices to one another.
+G.O.L. § 50-E. The Law Department, then, is hereby put on notice (a) that Ms. LAWLER intends to name said officers as defendants in an amended pleading once their true names and shield numbers become known to Ms. LAWLER and (b) that the Law Department should immediately begin preparing their defense in this action. - 17.
+Defendants' acts hereafter complained of were carried out intentionally, recklessly, with malice and gross disregard for Ms. LAWLER's rights.